Convex-Dev/design/docs/cad/000_principles/README.md

 # CAD000: Design Principles

+We are building a platform for global decentralised computation and data, based on lattice technology and as a shared public utility network.
+As such, we are developing a set of open standards based on sound principles and values that will serve the long term vision.

 This document details general design and engineering principles deployed in the implementation and documentation of Convex.
+All CADs should refer to and align with these principles.

 ## Technical Principles

 ### Values are Immutable

-We adopt immutability as a standard principle for all values in Convex.
+We adopt immutability for all values in Convex.
 Immutability is important for several reasons:

 - Enables hash codes to be used for value identity (value IDs) - essential for content-addressable storage
-- Enables structural sharing in persistent data structures
+- Enables structural sharing in persistent data structures, especially when shared on the lattice
 - Easier to reason about immutable values, especially with pure functions
 - Better suited for concurrency

-Mutability in implementations is permitted (e.g. a mutable cached value for performance reasons), however such mutability should not be externally visible (e.g. should not affect the Encoding of Values).
+Mutability in implementations is permitted (e.g. a mutable cached value for performance reasons), however such mutability should not be externally visible (e.g. should not affect the encoding of values).

-An important presentation on the topic: https://www.infoq.com/presentations/Value-Values/
+A useful presentation on the topic: https://www.infoq.com/presentations/Value-Values/

 ### Bounded Resources

-We are building a system for distibuted computation and data in the context of a global internet where many parties with access to the Convex network may be untrusted.
+We are building a system for distributed computation and data in the context of a global internet where many parties with access to the Convex network may be untrusted.

 It is therefore necessary to place a bound on the size of resources used.
 This is essential to ensure that the CVM does not ever attempt to process data of unbounded size, which could allow DoS attacks by adversaries constructing arbitrarily sized input.